-Given the time of year, with overcrowded airports and bad weather you can expect long security lines, unexpected delays and even cancelled flights.
-Don’t worry, deep breaths it will all work out.
+Given the time of year, with overcrowded airports and lousy weather, you can expect long security lines, unexpected delays, and even canceled flights.
+Don't worry, deep breaths; it will all work out.

 - Plan accordingly!
 Have only 45 mins between connecting flights?
-Leave extra time between flights, an hour plus to deal with security, delayed flights or gate changes.
-No one wants to pulling off an episode of the amazing race running from one end of the airport to the other trying to make their flight.
-Been there, done that and it’s far from fun!
+Leave extra time between flights, an hour plus to deal with security, delayed flights, or gate changes.
+No one wants to pull off an episode of the fantastic race running from one end of the airport to the other trying to make their flight.
+Been there, done that, and it's far from fun!

 4. DRESS FOR SECURITY

-Unless your TSA approved, you will have to remove your shoes, belt, and jacket among other items.
+Unless your TSA approved, you would have to remove your shoes, belt, and jacket, among other items.

 - Wear shoes that are easy to take off and put back on.

-- Avoid wearing big metal items such a jewelry or belt but if you must, be sure to remove them before you get in line and go through the scanner.
+- Avoid wearing big metal items such as jewelry or belt, but if you must, be sure to remove them before you get in line and go through the scanner.

-- Remember your laptop must be placed in placed in a separate bin
+- Remember, your laptop must be placed in a separate bin.

 6. GETTING TO THE AIRPORT